AlexErdei73/fakebook/README.md

 - It was non trivial how I can apply Firebase timestamps without cloud functions.
 It was not obvious at all.
 Although the solution, which I found, works well, I am not sure it's the best.

 - Deploying React apps to gh-pages can be a lot of work, if they contain a lot of routes like this app.
-The developer version uses relative urls, but the deployed app needs absolute urls.
-To realise this and fix it everywhere was a huge effort itself.
+The relative links work fine in the developer version without the fakebook in the path.
+On the other hand the deployed webpage has to contain fakebook/ at the beginning of all the paths, because the relative links are relative to the root directory of the gh-pages.

 # What are the possible directions for improvement?